Walkley Awards 2017 Terms and Conditions

 All entrants must certify that their entry, apart from normal subeditorial/production treatment, is their original work and that they have adhered to the MEAA Code of Ethics in the work preparation, undertake to continue to abide by the Code of Ethics and have complied with all copyright requirements.

-- Australian citizens working for international news outlets whose work is available to an Australian audience or journalists residing in Australia working for an Australian media outlet on a work visa, Australian citizens or permanent residents.
+- Entry is open to journalists residing in Australia working for an Australian media outlet on a work visa, Australian citizens or permanent residents.
+Entry is also open to Australian citizens working for international news outlets whose work is available to an Australian audience.

 - Entry is open to Australian journalists who have self-published, including blogs and social media.